 - Elven magic traditions claim to echo fragments of the original songs

-- The Whispering Forest is said to still carry echoes of their voices
+- The Whispering-Forest is said to still carry echoes of their voices

 Dwarven Deep-Stone Carvings

-Deep beneath the Ironspine Mountains, dwarven miners have uncovered ancient carvings predating all known civilizations.
+Deep beneath the Ironspine-Mountains, dwarven miners have uncovered ancient carvings predating all known civilizations.
 These depict:

 - Tall, luminous figures shaping stone with gestures